alejandrohdez00/Neuroevolution---Pacman/README.md

 # Neuroevolution --- Pacman
-Neuroevolution study using Pacman enviroment
+Neuroevolution of Augmenting Topologies (NEAT) study using Pacman enviroment.
+This is the code used for my Bachelor's Thesis.